snarkdotart/og-docs/API/task-create.md

 ---

-# Submit new render task
+# Create new render task

 - Make sure the required collection is created in the SRP database.
 - Get the UUID of collection and save it.